12 Fun Ways to Reuse Plastic Bottles

 8. Magazine holder

-Larger containers (like those used to store household cleaners) can be easily transformed into magazine holders.
+Larger containers (like the ones household cleaners come in) can be easily transformed into magazine holders.

 - Cut the nozzle and one of the container’s sides off.

-- Store books and magazines of your choice.
+- Store the books and magazines of your choice.

 9. Toothbrush holder

 This one is a bit complicated, but it makes for a great, compact toothbrush holder.